Highlights of Trip

 - The importance placed on high-quality organization, staff, equipment, and service to a small team of climbers

 Note: You might have the possibility to combine the Cho Oyu Expedition with the Shishapangma Expedition.
 Please contact WILD YAK EXPEDITIONS' office for further information.

 Cho Oyu is also known as “Turquoise Goddess”.
 It was named by the Tibetan.
 Cho Oyu is the sixth highest mountain in the World.
 It stands on the Tibet-Nepal border, 20 kilometers west of Mount Everest and Lhotse.
 Lhotse is the fourth highest mountain situated in the Khumbu region, along the Tibetan border.
 Even more on its west, you can see the Nangpa La.
-Nangpa La was a major pass and trade route between the Khumbu Sherpa, people of Nepal and Tibet from centuries.
+Nangpa La was a major pass and trade route between the Khumbu Sherpa, the people of Nepal, and Tibet from centuries.

 CHO OYU EXPEDITION

 First of all, we start our expedition with the help of our Guides.
 Cho Oyu has the reputation to be one of the easier access and safe 8000-meter climbing mountains.
 Therefore, most of the climbing is in moderate ice and snow slopes up to 50 degrees.
 Finally, with a few short sections of steeper rock and ice, we move on.